 - Take a tour of your local bank.
 Talk to your child about words like loan, interest and principal.

 - Celebrate Pi Day in March.
 Talk about what it means and why it’s important.
-Make your child’s favorite pie!
+Make your child’s favorite pie or check out our list of The Best Places to Get Pie in San Diego!

 - Keep math resources on hand.
 Tools like rulers, tape measures, tangrams, pattern blocks, play money, fraction bars, counters and geometric shapes are great for kids to make discoveries while playing.
 Also keep a good math dictionary on your bookshelf to help with terms you may have forgotten.